 My Role: Creative Lead, Designer, Coder, and Writer

-with Samantha Vick (Writer / Art Director), Teddy Diefenbach (Designer / Producer), Kyla Gorman (Writer), Bryce Walters (Programmer), John Carey (Composer), and many more in our original USC Advanced Games Project team.
+with Samantha Vick (Writer / Art Director), Teddy Dief (Designer / Producer), Kyla Furey (Writer), Bryce Walters (Programmer), John Carey (Composer), and many more in our original USC Advanced Games Project team.

 Short Version: Quicksilver: Infinite Story was my graduate thesis at USC.
 You can read my thesis paper that accompanied the game – part of it explains the recombinant narrative system I invented, and the rest is about designing a game around it.

 Long Version: Quicksilver started in undergrad when I got lost browsing the TV Tropes wiki (link omitted out of respect for your time).
 If Saturday morning cartoons were really that formulaic, could I write a formula to create episodes?
 Could I make a program that could invent premises, or even full screenplays, and use it to make a neverending adventure?
 The idea became my passion project, and my tinkering developed into a recombinant narrative library called the “Phoenix Engine.”